 ACCESSIBILITY

-Syracuse Stage is committed to making the theatre experience accessible to all by providing the following accommodations: ASL Interpretation, Audio Description, Audio Enhancement, Autism Resources, Open Captioning, Sensory Friendly Performances, and Wheelchair Accessibility.
+Syracuse Stage is committed to making the theatre experience accessible to all by providing the following accommodations: ASL Interpretation, Audio Description, Audio Enhancement, Autism Resources, Open Captioning, Sensory Friendly Performances, Aria Visual Interpreting Service, and Wheelchair Accessibility.
 For more information about these programs, please see below.

 Wheelchair Accessibility: